CompMethods-ICTP-SAIFR-Serrapilheira/KcsA_Stability_Analysis/README.md

 It is necessary to download the tutorial files to obtain the trajectory (.dcd) file if you do not have the necessary software to run build the tetramer and run the simulations.
 510MB of storage are needed.

-In the [Tutorials](http://www.ks.uiuc.edu/Training/Tutorials/) website, search the *Membrane Protein Tutorial (Advanced)* entry and click on *Required tutorial files: reduced version [.tar.gz, 10.2M]*.
-Extract the 03-MINEQ/example-output/kcsa_popcwieq-04.dcd file and save it in the data/raw file in this repository.
+In the [Tutorials](http://www.ks.uiuc.edu/Training/Tutorials/) website, search the *Membrane Protein Tutorial (Advanced)* entry and click on *Required tutorial files: full version, [.tar.gz, 508M]*.
+Extract the 03-MINEQ/example-output/kcsa_popcwieq-04.dcd file and save it in the data/raw directory in this repository.

 ## Project structure